berrli/GPU_Training/training_course_plan.md

 - Familiarity with basic programming concepts in C/C++ or Python.
 - Basic knowledge of parallel computing principles is helpful but not mandatory.

+### Supporting Tools

+Spack and the environment management.

 ## Workshop Outline

 ---